 Business transactions are fueled by the presence of contracts.
 Without the legal stipulations that contracts outline, it would be difficult for businesses and their customers to engage in meaningful transactions and to give/deliver services.
 Contracts are normally backed by the issuing of bonds.
-Surety bonds protect the recipient of a service from incurring damages as a result of a negligent service provider.
-[Contact NFP Surety for all you contractors bond insurance needs.
+Surety bonds protect the recipient of service from incurring damages as a result of a negligent service provider.
+[Contact NFP Surety for all your contractors bond insurance needs.
 If you need a bond, contact our office.
 Apply to get contractors bond in just a minute.].

-One of the most common sureties that are issued are a contractor surety bond.
+One of the most common sureties that are issued is a contractor surety bond.
 These are issued by licensed contractors, construction companies, and businesses that hire employees to provide services on their behalf.
 The primary purpose of these bonds is:

 - To ensure that licensed businesses adhere to the required state and federal laws.

 - To protect customers from incurring damages from negligent businesses

 - To provide an extension of credit to service providers in case they violate a contract with a customer.

 [NFP Surety for all you bonded contractor surety bond needs!
 Apply online or call us to request a free contractor license bond quote!
 You’ll love our bonding process…we’re sure of it]